 Security, efficiency, and reliability are critical components for today’s enterprise workloads.
 Here’s a quick guide on how Lenovo’s System x...

 Tikiri Wanduragala, Lenovo’s EMEA x86 Server Systems Snr.
-Consultant, takes a look back at the big developments in the data centre during 2016 and offers predictions for 2017.
+Consultant, looks back at what went on in the world of data centres during 2015.

 When I sat down to write this article looking back at what’s happened in the data centre space over the last 12 months, I realised that would actually be quite a difficult task.
 After all, with most data centres being built to last for 15 years or more, these are obviously long-term projects.